Dean Corll: First known murders

 Brooks led police to Konen's body on August 10, 1973.
 The body was buried at High Island Beach.
 Forensic scientists subsequently deduced that the youth had died of asphyxiation caused by manual strangulation and a cloth gag that had been placed in his mouth.
-The body was found buried beneath a large boulder, covered with a layer of lime, wrapped in plastic, naked, and bound hand and foot with nylon cord, suggesting he had been violated.
+The nude body was found buried beneath a section of broken cement, covered with a layer of lime, wrapped in plastic, and bound hand and foot with nylon cord, suggesting he had been violated.